MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

 ## Deploy a SQL Server on an Azure Virtual Machine

-1. From the lab virtual machine, start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/), and sign in using the Microsoft account associated with your Azure subscription.
+1. Start a browser session and navigate to [https://portal.azure.com](https://portal.azure.com/), and sign in using the Microsoft account associated with your Azure subscription.

 1. Locate the search bar at the top of the page.
 Search for **Azure SQL**.
 Select the search result for **Azure SQL** that appears in the results under **Services**.